Russia

 Initial BMP production variant.
 Halted with insignificant numbers.

 1970.
-Also known as "BMP Model 1970," "Korshun."
-The baseline production IFV.
+The baseline production infantry fighting vehicle.
 Has an AT-3/SAGGER anti-tank guided missile.
 Its most noticeable modifications are the lengthening of the bow and the extension of the deflector shroud to the rear.
 These modifications were designed to improve the BMPs swimming capability, which was inhibited by the forward placement of the engine.
 Other changes include improved fume venting, NBC protection, an enlarged/squared firing port for the PKM machine gun below the turret and repositioned vision blocks above the crew compartment.
 A variety of variant IFVs/APCs and support vehicles have been developed using this chassis.

 Copies include: Chinese WZ 501/Type 86, Czech BVP-1, and the Polish BWP-1.